gemadam/JiIaMD-lab-project/README.md

 - documentation (Javadoc) - description of all classes, methods, fields, and packages (including unit tests),
 - documentation (Javadoc) - mandatory tags: @author, @version, @param, @return, @throws,
 - Java naming convention and English identifiers.

+## Submitting project iteration

+Project should be submitted in form of the zip archive.
+Archive should contain the whole netbeans project without /target folder (but remember about extracting documentation with show=private).